stormpath/stormpath-sdk-angular/README.md

 }
 ```

 **NOTE:** One problem with this approach is you'll need to copy all the referenced variables in the template into your component.
 Another option is to extend the existing Stormpath component and override its `template` variable in `@Component`.
+This is the recommended solution if you're using Angular 2.3+.

 #### Access Token Storage